joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 the `scripts` folder.

 **Pros:**
-- Faster Execution: Leverages your local hardware, speeding computations, especially with monthly datasets.
+- Leverages your local hardware, speeding computations, especially with monthly datasets.
-- Persistent Environment: No risk of session timeouts as with Colab.
+- Sessions don't timeout unlike seen in the free version of Colab.
-- Easier Debugging: easier to debug, modify code and unit-test functions.
+- Easier to debug, modify code and unit-test functions.

 **Cons:**
-- Initial Setup Required: Requires cloning the repository, creating virtual environments, and installing dependencies.
+- Requires cloning the repository, creating virtual environments, and installing dependencies.
-- Hardware Limitations: Performance depends on your local machine’s CPU, RAM, and GPU capabilities.
+- Performance depends on your local machine’s CPU, RAM, and GPU capabilities.

 **How to Use:**
 - Follow the steps outlined below on how to proceed with running the python scripts locally.